JaimeToca/DonutJetpackCompose/README.md

 # DonutJetpackCompose
-This is a flying spinning donut created using Jetpack Compose.
+This is a flying spinning donut built using Jetpack Compose.

 The basic steps are :